Things to consider before starting a consultancy business

 Another risk could involve you losing or breaking a device that is vital to the completion of your work such as a computer, laptop or phone.
 If your laptop breaks, that could be all of the hard work saved to that device, and potentially your income from a client, gone.

 Complications like these are unpredictable and can be costly or in the worst case, leave your business bankrupt.

 Consultant’s business insurance, including professional indemnity cover, can protect you from these risks and give you peace of mind.
 Click here to find out more about insurance for Management and Business Consultants or click here to find out more about insurance for Finance Consultants.

 Caunce O’Hara & Co Ltd have been awarded the Feefo Gold customer service award in 2018 and 2019.
-In 2020 the company was awarded Feefo’s highest accolade, the Platinum customer service award.
+In 2020 and 2021 the company was awarded Feefo’s highest accolade, the Platinum customer service award.

 The company was the winner of the General Broker of the Year award in 2009 and 2010 at the Manchester Insurance Awards.